Chana Masala | Chole Recipe | Punjabi Chole Masala

 By now the chana will be cooked.
 You will see a darker brown shade in the safed (white chana).
 Remove the amla pieces which would have softened by now or the tea bag from the stock.

-Add the cooked chole.
-Stir well.
+Add the cooked chickpeas.
+Mix well.

-Stir and cover the chana.
+Stir and cover the pan with a lid.

-cooking chole masala
+Cooking chole masala

 You can skip making the chana masala powder from scratch and add 2 to 3 tablespoons of packaged chana masala powder instead.